Source: Rishi Mahesh

 “I don’t know if these acts of hate are directly related to an immediate threat of physical violence against Black students,” said second-year Medill student Jonathan Perry about his drawbacks about the situation on campus.
 “And it’s difficult because we have other things we should be focusing on like school and midterms.”

 As students stretch themselves to achieve academically, they are put into a position where they must support and protect themselves both physically and emotionally.
 This in turn highlights the apparent lack of support students have from administration.
-However, there are institutional forms of support available for students affected, namely Student Enrichment Services and Campus Inclusion & Community.
+However, there are some institutional forms of support available for students affected, namely Student Enrichment Services and Campus Inclusion & Community.

 “There are definitely individual administrators in MSA, SES, and CIC who care about students, but they don’t have the autonomy within the institution to enact change,” says Gardner.